LostBeard/SpawnDev.BlazorJS/README.md

     }
 };

-// From SharedWebWorker or WebWorker threads send an event to connected parents workerService.SendEventToParents("progress", new PiProgress { Progress = piProgress });
+// From SharedWebWorker or WebWorker threads, send an event to connected parent(s) workerService.SendEventToParents("progress", new PiProgress { Progress = piProgress });

 // Or on send an event to a connected worker